WillBrubaker/awesome-surveys/README.txt

 == Upgrade Notice ==

+= v1.6.1 =
+Addresses a potentially harmful vulnerability.
+Versions prior to 1.6.1 should not be used.

 = v1.5.2 =
 If you have the companion CSV export installed and it's at verson 0.3 or earlier, de-activate it prior to updating this plugin or update the exporter plugin to 0.4